Which of the Islands in American Samoa is Best to Visit?

 Tutuila

-As the easiest island to visit in American Samoa with the most accommodations, services and sights, Tutuila is hands down the best island to visit in American Samoa...
+As the easiest island to visit in American Samoa with the most accommodations, services and land area to explore, Tutuila is hands down the best island to visit in American Samoa...
 For most travellers, and we’ll get to the exceptions in a moment...

 Tutuila is the main arrival point for the territory, welcoming all international flights via Pago Pago International Airport.
 But don’t treat it as just a launchpad to the outer islands; this rugged island is packed with dramatic coastlines, mountain trails, traditional villages and the bustle of Pago Pago, which is more of a laid-back port town than a polished capital.

-Accommodation is also the most varied here, from breezy budget motels in the harbour area to family-friendly hotels and the island’s only real "resort".
-Take a look at Where to Stay on Tutuila: The Best Accommodations LINK#A005 for more ideas.
+Accommodation is also the most varied here, from B&Bs on the cliffside to family-friendly hotels and the island’s only real "resort".
+Take a look at Where to Stay on Tutuila: The Best Accommodations for more ideas.

-So, if you’re after ease of access, a bit of everything, including beaches, hikes, culture and convenience, and don’t mind a few potholes along the way, make Tutuila your top choice for visiting American Samoa.
+So, if you’re after ease of access, a bit of everything, including beaches, hikes, culture and convenience, or even if you have a weird craving for American-style fast food, make Tutuila your top choice for visiting American Samoa.

-Start with The Complete Travel Guide to Pago Pago & Tutuila LINK#D006.
+Start with The Complete Travel Guide to Pago Pago & Tutuila.

 Ofu & Olosega

-The tourism infrastructure is minimal, but that’s part of the magic.
-There are just a handful of guesthouses, all offering warm local hospitality and million-dollar views without the price tag.
-For accommodation options, check out Where to Stay on Ofu, Olosega & Ta'u (Manu'a Islands) LINK#A006.
+The tourism infrastructure is very minimal, but that’s part of the magic.
+There are just two or three guesthouses (depending on who's on the island), all offering warm local hospitality and just about your only real touchpoint for arranging transport and experiences.
+For accommodation options, check out Where to Stay on Ofu, Olosega & Ta'u (Manu'a Islands).

 As for things to do, it’s more about natural immersion than ticking off attractions.
-Snorkel in the coral gardens of Ofu Beach (often named among the most beautiful beaches in the world), hike the rainforest-covered ridges, or simply wander from one village to the next across the connecting bridge between the two islands.
-If you're lucky, you might spot green sea turtles or even humpback whales (between July and October) just offshore.
-Browse our 10 Best Things to Do in the Manu'a Islands LINK#D010 for ideas.
+Snorkel in the coral gardens of Ofu Beach (often named among the most beautiful beaches in the world), hike the rainforest-covered ridges to Mt Tumu or Oge Beach, or simply wander from one village to the next across the connecting bridge between the two islands.
+Wildlife encounters are part of the everyday, and you might even humpback whales between July and October just offshore.
+Just be careful not to disturb the aitu (ghosts) that locals will no doubt tell you about.
+Browse our 20 Best Things to Do in the Manu'a Islands for ideas.

 So, if you're looking to escape the modern world entirely and experience raw island beauty in near solitude, Ofu & Olosega are the islands to visit in American Samoa.

-Begin your dream trip with The Complete Travel Guide to the Manu'a Islands LINK#D012.
+Begin your dream trip with The Complete Travel Guide to the Manu'a Islands.

 Taʻū